 Imminent and Immanent

 The term imminent does not mean immediate; neither does it imply a delay that can bring anxiety into fruition or become extremely frustrating, but denotes that the event is within reach time-wise.
 Factors other than time are the controlling ones, and delay can be inconsequential.
 You don't wait for or worry about something imminent; you focus on the other factors that lead to it, deliver it or trigger it.

-The term immanent denotes that the development or event is within reach tangibly or space-wise, that it is within the regional domain of the individual in a material way.
+The term immanent denotes that the development or event is within reach tangibly or space-wise, that it is within and affects the regional domain of the individual in a material way.
 Something good happening in some remote part of the universe that does not affect me in a tangible way is not immanent for me.

 Every human being has a natural and legitimate desire for goodness to be both imminent and immanent, within his personal time and space domain of experience.